 Thanks to the voters in 2016 who passed a ballot initiative to increase the local sales tax by .54%, the amount of money that is able to be used for new schools and repairs to older schools has increased.
 Since 2016, the District has been able to fund major repairs and core school investments – such as roofs, HVAC systems, the installation of safety features, and energy efficiency upgrades – at many of our older schools.
-Three new schools have opened, two more are slated to open for the upcoming 2020-2021 school year, and more are scheduled down the road.
+Five new schools have opened, and more are scheduled down the road.

 In total, WCSD is expecting to invest $1 billion toward new schools, repairs, and expansions by 2025.

 The increased capital funding has helped WCSD with several initiatives: